 Zermatt started life as a simple farming village, developed as a mountaineering centre in the 19th century, then became a winter resort in the late 1920's and early 1930's.
 Summer is still as big as winter here.

 The village is car-free, but not traffic-free – electric buggies operating either as hotel shuttles or as public taxis zip around the streets.
-Residents and taxis can drive up to Zermatt, but the rest of us must park at Täsch (or more distant Visp) and arrive by train.
-At Täsch there’s a big car park, and you can wheel luggage trolleys on and off the trains.
+Residents and taxis can drive up to Zermatt, though guests must park at Täsch (or more distant Visp) and arrive by train.
+At Tasch there's a big car park, and you can wheel luggage trolleys on and off the trains.

-Zermatt mainly attracts a well-heeled international clientele; the clientele is also relatively, er, mature for what is quite a sporty resort.
+Zermatt mainly attracts a well-heeled international clientele; tending to be towards the more mature end of the spectrum for what is quite a sporty resort.